AlfonsoLRz/VineyardUAVClassification/README.md

 * patch_overlapping: 22
 * momentum: 0.9 (SGD optimizer)

-Note that patch size should be an odd number, whereas overlapping must be lower than patch size.
+Note that the patch size should be an odd number, whereas overlapping must be lower than the patch size.
 It is similar to the concept of striding in CNNs.
 It is easier to integrate more parameters if required, simply modify the file `cnn_builder.py`.

 # Results